-There's an advantage to knowing about the relativity of knowledge and perspectives [[obviously the great Prussian general overlooked that Scientific knowledge is not relative, but we get his point...]]
-So that one can ponder various possibilities and give oneself a chance of success, rather than being stuck in one's own alleged "certainties" listening to only one's own desires and "constituting easy prey for one's enemies" (loc. cit.)
+There's an advantage to knowing about the relativity of knowledge and perspectives [[obviously the can ponder various possibilities and give oneself a chance of success, rather than being stuck in one's own alleged "certainties" listening to only one's own desires and "constituting easy prey for one's enemies" (loc. cit.)